 Ingredient Notes

-- Yellow onion, sage, garlic - where a ton of the flavor comes from in regards to this gravy, with sage being the most important.
+- Aromatics - A ton of flavor comes from the onion and garlic in regards to this gravy, with sage being the most important.

 - Chicken stock - I use low sodium is best so you can control the salt level.